adamsilver/adamsilver.io-jekyll/_pages/signup.md

 permalink: /signup/
 ---

-# Sign up
+# Sign up to my private newsletter

-I am writing a book about how to design super-friendly forms.
-If you'd like to receive free chapters along the way (as well as my usual articles), just fill out the form below:
+**Anyone who hates learning about the best ways to design and develop human-friendly websites should refrain from my newsletter.**

+I release a good old article about once a month on average but I'm not regular (ahem!) so that might suit you as you won't feel spammed :).